keiranking/Phil/README.md

 Fill, a crossword maker
 =========================

 Fill is a web app for making crosswords.
 ![Build your own crossword](screenshot.png "Build your own crossword")

-* Reads and writes .xw files, which are just [JSON puzzle](https://www.xwordinfo.com/JSON/) files by another name.
+* Open and save .xw files ([JSON puzzle files](https://www.xwordinfo.com/JSON/) by another name).
-* Use the built-in Merriam-Webster dictionary, or any other text file.
+* Use the built-in Merriam-Webster dictionary, or any text file you want.
+* 100% client-side Javascript.